 The appointment of Dr. Alice to the Company's Veterinary Medicine Advisory Board follows AMI opening recruitment for the Company's first companion animal treatments through a study at Washington State University funded by the Washington State Life Sciences Discovery Fund for the treatment of feline sarcoma.

-Advanced Medical Isotope Corporation (ADMD) is a late stage development company engaged primarily in the development of brachytherapy devices and medical isotopes for diagnostic and therapeutic applications.
-AMIC's focus is on transitioning to full operations upon receipt of FDA clearance for its patented brachytherapy cancer products.
+Advanced Medical Isotope Corporation (ADMD) is a late stage radiation oncology focused medical device company engaged in the development of yttrium-90 based brachytherapy devices for the treatment of non resectable tumors.
 Brachytherapy uses radiation to destroy cancerous tumors by placing a radioactive isotope inside or next to the treatment area.
-Annual sales of brachytherapy products exceed $1 billion, about half of which are in the United States.
 The Company intends to outsource material aspects of manufacturing, distribution, sales and marketing for its products in the United States and to enter into licensing arrangements outside of the United States, though the Company will evaluate its alternatives before finalizing its plans.
-For more information, please visit our website: www.isotopeworld.com.
+For more information, please visit our website, www.isotopeworld.com.

 Safe Harbor Statement: